Maina206/Horizon_Afrika_Admin_Page/README.md

 - Bookings table with data of the agency's packages
 - Agencies can create new packages, edit existing ones, and delete outdated listings

+## Live link

+You can view the live platform at https://horizonafrikaadmin.netlify.app/ Use the following credentials to login
+Username: kikao@gmail.com
+Password: Trial123

 ## Installation

 1. Clone the repository: